wavefrontHQ/docs/pages/doc/maintenance_windows_managing.md

 ## Snoozing and Unsnoozing Alerts

-You can snooze an alert so it doesn't fire even if the condition is met.
+You can snooze an alert, so it doesn't fire even if the condition is met.
 Wavefront allows you to snooze one or more alerts for 30 minutes, 1 hour, 6 hours, 1 day, 1 week, or Forever.
 If you choose Forever, the alert is snoozed until it is unsnoozed.

 To snooze one or more alerts:

-1. Check the check boxes next to the desired alert(s).
+1. Select the check boxes next to the desired alert(s).
-  * To snooze the alerts, click the **Snooze** dropdown, select the desired duration, and click **OK**.
+  * To snooze the alerts, click the **Snooze** drop-down menu and select the desired duration.
-  * To unsnooze the alerts, click **Snooze > Unsnooze**.
+  * To unsnooze the alerts, click **Unsnooze**.

 To snooze or unsnooze a single alert:

-* Select **Snooze > \<Duration\>** at the far left of the alert to snooze it.
+* Click the ellipsis icon on the left of the alert and select **Snooze > \<Duration\>**.
-* Select **Snooze > Unsnooze** at the far left of the alert to unsnooze it.
+* To unsnooze the alert, click the ellipsis icon on the left of the alert and select **Unsnooze**.

 ## Using Maintenance Windows